user18130814200115-2/calcom/README.md

 This is my personal calendar system using a simple human-readable syntax file, with the power of LaTeX behind it.

 The LaTeX calendar.sty file is not my own.
-It is lisenced under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) credit goes to Evan A. Sultanik.
+It is licenced under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) credit goes to Evan A. Sultanik.

 # Usage

-`calcom FILE`
+`calcom FILE` for single month files.

+If you have your files named alphabetically, EG. `YYYY-MM.cal`, you can also use `make` with the Included Makefile to automatically generate a PDF of every month called `all.pdf`

 ## Syntax
 Each month has its own text file with the following syntax: